As an Amazon Associate we earn from qualifying purchases.

 Roast chicken is a preparation of chicken cooked with dry heat, often in an oven but could be over fire or on a grill as well.

-We approach roast chicken much like we approach Thanksgiving Turkey, brine it, butter it, high heat to brown, and low heat to finish.
+I approach roast chicken much like I approach Thanksgiving Turkey, brine it, butter it, high heat to brown, and low heat to finish.

 What Makes a Good Roast Chicken

 Moisture is the thing that makes chicken.
 Juicy and tender chicken is all about keeping the moisture in the bird.
-We achieve this through the process of dry-brining our bird and buttering it up before cooking.
-In dry-brining we rub down the chicken with salt and sugar for a few days prior to cooking.
+I achieve this through the process of dry-brining my bird and buttering it up before cooking.
+In dry-brining I rub down the chicken with salt and sugar for a few days prior to cooking.
 This process will break down the muscle fibers in the chicken and help the juice stay in the meat.

 The Challenge with Roast Chicken